 Applications can call rte_rcu_qsbr_get_memsize() to calculate the size of memory to allocate.
 This API takes a maximum number of reader threads, using this variable, as a parameter.
-Currently, a maximum of 1024 threads are supported.

 Further, the application can initialize a QS variable using the API rte_rcu_qsbr_init().

 Each reader thread is assumed to have a unique thread ID.
 Currently, the management of the thread ID (for example allocation/free) is left to the application.
 The thread ID should be in the range of 0 to maximum number of threads provided while creating the QS variable.
 The application could also use lcore_id as the thread ID where applicable.